Culex pipiens - Factsheet for experts

 Suppression of Cx. pipiens populations may be based on environmental management measures; treatment of the larval breeding sites and/or treatment of adult populations during an outbreak.
 Environmental management measures include management of wastewater, cleaning flooded cellars and ventilation spaces, and removal of (man-made) water containers.
 The latter may also control the container-breeding invasive Aedes species in areas where the species are sympatric.
 Community participation, and therefore targeted communication, is essential to reduce larval breeding sites on private properties.
 Mosquito populations can be suppressed by applying bio-insecticides against larvae to avoid the emergence of the adults from breeding sites that cannot be eliminated.
 Here, the active substances registered on the EU market are limited to two microbial bio-insecticides: Bti (Bacillus thurengiensis israelensis) and Lsph (Lysinibacillus sphaericus).
 These bio-insecticides are highly specific, targeting mosquito larvae (Culicidae) but no other organisms developing at mosquito breeding sites.
 They can also be combined efficiently as a single formula.
 There are also a few insect growth regulators (e.g. diflubenzuron and pyriproxyfen) on the market.
 Finally, monomolecular films can be used to suffocate larvae and pupae but only in non-natural habitats.
 The chemical insecticides, which can be used against adult mosquitoes (pyrethroids), are not specific and will also have an impact on other fauna.
 Moreover, the populations normally recover quickly, with newly emerged adults.
 Therefore, adult mosquitoes are best targeted only during outbreaks, in order to kill the infected mosquitoes.
 Any regular use of chemical insecticides and insect growth regulators should be followed up with a quality control inspection and an assessment of the target population’s susceptibility to the active substance.
 This will enable adequate mitigation measures to be taken, where necessary, to prevent insecticide resistance [53,54].
 Mass trapping is also a possibility but there is, as yet, no evidence of its efficiency in dealing with the nuisance and controlling an outbreak.
 More guidance on mosquito control can be found in the literature [7,51].

-Personal protection can be effective in reducing contact with mosquitoes [7,51].
-In relation to Cx. pipiens, this specifically includes the use of bed nets or the installation of mosquito screens on windows and doors.
-Use of spatial or topical repellents and the wearing of long-sleeved clothes and trousers may prevent mosquito bites while being outdoors at night.
+Personal protective measures can be effective in reducing the risk of mosquito bites [7,51].
+In relation to Cx. pipiens, this specifically includes the use of mosquito bed nets (preferably insecticide-treated nets), sleeping or resting in screened or air-conditioned rooms, and the use of mosquito repellent in accordance with the instructions indicated on the product label while being outdoors at night.

 Key areas of uncertainty